adam-on-the-internet/dsm-pth/src/assets/dsm_procedural_rules/partial_rules-2020_08_17.md

 The Council may in its
 discretion allow citizens who wish to raise a matter not on the Agenda and who have not filed a request under Rule 16 to address the Council at the end of the regular Agenda.

 ### Rule 31A.
 Failure to Follow Council Rules

-To enable the
-Council to transact the business of the City and conduct efficient meetings, persons other than Council members who fail to follow the direction of the presiding officer on more than one occasion during a Council meeting shall not be recognized by the presiding officer during the remainder of the meeting.
+To enable the Council to transact the business of the City and conduct efficient meetings, persons other than Council members who fail to follow the direction of the presiding officer on more than one occasion during a Council meeting shall not be recognized by the presiding officer during the remainder of the meeting.

 ## Part VI.
 Council Action

 ### Rule 32.
 Motion Required

 All action requiring a vote shall be moved by a member of the Council.

-Rule 33.
-Motion to Reconsider.
+### Rule 33.
+Motion to Reconsider

 A motion to reconsider must be made by a Council member who was on the prevailing side in the original action or by a Council Member absent at the time of the original action.
 The sponsoring of the reconsideration of a matter by the Mayor, or other presiding officer, has the effect of a motion to reconsider.

 ### Rule 33A.